 - Salmón a la Ribereña: Salmon with Cider Asturian Style Asturias is known for Salmon Rivers named Nalon and Della, and it is Spain’s leading salmon producing region.
 This dish is made with salmon, bacon, ham, and cider or white wine.

 - Carne Gobernada: Asturian-Style Beef in White Wine Carne Gobernada is a typical dish from Oviedo, the capital of Asturias.
 It is a traditional main course, prepared by very slowly cooking the chunks of beef in onions and white wine until they are tender.

 Cabrales cheese is the most famous cheese in the region.
 It is a strongly flavored blue cheese aged in caves and is now produced under a Denomination of Origin (D.O.).
 It is available in gourmet food stores and through websites.
 The Regulating Council of this Denomination of Origin recognizes that Cabrales cheese is one of the most well-known products of Asturias and is now promoting the product internationally, as well as through culinary tourism of the Cabrales area.

-The region produced other cheeses such as Gamonedo, Penamellera and afuega’l pitu.
+The region produces other cheeses such as Gamonedo, Penamellera, and Afuega’l pitu.

 Cider and Wine